Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 Rotating the letter counterclockwise.

-Press Enter (Win) or Return (Mac) to accept it, and then Enter or Return again to deselect the letter.
-And here's the final result.
+Press Enter (Win) or Return (Mac) to accept the rotation, then press Enter / Return one more time to deselect the letter.

 The final result with one letter flipped and two rotated.